 Entering Into a Contract

 Once an offer on a property has been made by a buyer and accepted by the seller, they enter into a legal contract known as a Purchase and Sale Agreement (PSA).
 That document outlines the specific terms and conditions of the transaction and is signed by both parties.
 This document is the written instructions between the parties as to how the transaction will be carried out.
 (See the RE-21 Purchase and Sales Agreement, pages 19-25 of our Home Buyer’s Guide)

 Home Inspection Time Frame

-After entering into a Purchase and Sale Agreement, the buyer can hire a home inspector (or other professionals if desired) to investigate and note the condition of the property (see home inspector list page 7-8).
+After entering into a Purchase and Sale Agreement, the buyer can hire a home inspector (or other professionals if desired) to investigate and note the condition of the property (See home inspector list on pages 7-8 of our Home Buyer’s Guide).
 The home inspector works only for the buyer, and checks items such as the roof, basement, heating system, water heater, air-conditioning system, structure, plumbing, and electrical.
 Buyers then have the option to attempt further negotiation with the sellers of any needed repairs or ask for concessions.
 This is also the time when a buyer can have any other questions answered about the property or the transaction, and confirm eligibility for the property to receive homeowners insurance coverage.
 After the inspection time frame has expired or been waived, in most cases the ability to rescind the purchase and sales agreement ends (except for circumstances reserved in the sales agreement).